douglas-george/timberhearth/storybook/story.md

 And poor Poodler sat in the middle of it all, completely overwhelmed, with five kittens hanging off his tail.

-“Jessica!”
+”Jessica!”
 Gabriel choked out between laughs.
 “What did you do?”

-“I think,” Jessica said faintly, “we got every cat.”
+”I think,” Jessica said faintly, “we got every cat.”

 Maribel emerged from the back room, holding her rolling pin like a weapon.

-“I knew I should’ve gone with mousetraps.”
+”I knew I should’ve gone with mousetraps.”

 The Cat Who Watched